Top Cybersecurity Trends Shaping the Digital World in 2025

 4. Cloud Security Modernization

-• Improved shared responsibility frameworks
+• Strengthened shared responsibility frameworks

 5. Advanced Identity and Access Management (IAM)